What is a Neighborhood Association?

 - Support change and improvement efforts

-Depending on the activities engaged in, and also on the choice of the particular organization, a POA or HOA may qualify for exemption from federal income tax under the Internal Revenue Code (PDF).
+Depending on the activities engaged in, as well as on the choice of the particular organization, a POA or HOA may qualify for exemption from federal income tax under the Internal Revenue Code (PDF).

 Property and home owner associations in the State of Arkansas are governed by the Horizontal Property Act.